MSU Global Game Changers

 FASHION & ARCHITECTURE

-3:15PM Anne Frank House (make sure you arrive at
+3:15PM Anne Frank House (make sure you arrive by 3:00pm)

 30 minute: Introductory program for groups visiting the Anne Frank House.
 We take you through the history of Anne Frank in the context of the Second World War and the persecution of the Jews, and we tell you about the museum and the Anne Frank House.